-The East Atlanta Village Farmers Market Partnered with McNair High School for a week of educational classes focused on healthy lifestyles and local economies.
+- Video of Educational Classes: The East Atlanta Village Farmers Market partnered with McNair High School for a week of educational classes focused on healthy lifestyles and local economies.
 They documented their experience in this video.

 The following sample lesson plans were created by Atlanta Public School elementary school teachers.
 All of these teachers participated in the Georgia Organics Farm to School Workshop series.

-- This curriculum is geared towards elementary aged students although any student can learn from it.
+- Seed to Plate: This curriculum is geared towards elementary aged students although any student can learn from it.

 - This curriculum was created by Georgia Organics with high school students in mind.

-- These lesson plans, from DC Greens, are also for high school students.
-NEW!
+- Extend Your Farm Field Trip into the Classroom: These lesson plans, from DC Greens, are also for high school students.

-- Delve deeper into farm to school curriculum with these recommended books.
+- Recommended Books: Delve deeper into farm to school curriculum with these recommended books.

-Developed by Appalachian Sustainable Agriculture (ASAP), this helpful guide will make field trips more educational and memorable for everyone.
+- Guide to Farm Field Trips for Farmers and Teachers: Developed by Appalachian Sustainable Agriculture Project (ASAP), this helpful guide will make field trips more educational and memorable for everyone.